worktheclock/replit.github.io/hosting/authenticating-users-repl-auth.md

 By default, Flask will check for HTML pages to render within a directory called `templates`.
 Create a new folder in the root directory and name it `templates`.
 Now create a new file within the `templates` directory and name it `index.html`.

-Let's add some basic HTML to display `Hello, Repl.it!` on the landing page.
+Let's add some basic HTML to display `Hello, Replit!` on the landing page.

 Copy the following HTML to the `index.html` file: